 See Installing and running the on-premises agent for more information.

-Complete setting up Transfer for on-premises.
+Complete Transfer for on-premises set up.
 This includes granting access to resources used by Storage Transfer Service, such as Pub/Sub and Cloud Storage.

 Start a Transfer service for on-premises data transfer from the Google Cloud Console.
 You'll provide the NFS directory and a destination Cloud Storage bucket to transfer data to.